digitallinguistics/data-format/.github/README.md

 ## Introduction

+The DLx data format is a set of recommendations (i.e. schemas or specifications) for how to store linguistic data in JSON- a simple, human-readable text format which is supported by every major programming language, and is widely used for data storage and interchange on the web.
+The DLx format is useful for anybody who manages a linguistic database.

-This project aims to create a standardized, human-readable, web-compatible format for storing linguistic data, following best practices for managing data on the modern web.
-It is part of a broader project called Digital Linguistics (DLx), which has the goal of creating web tools for managing linguistic data.
-This project will be useful for anyone who manages a linguistic database.
+The format includes recommendations (called "schemas") for storing data about every kind of linguistic entity (e.g. Language, Morpheme, Text, etc.).
+It is part of a broader project called [Digital Linguistics][About] (DLx), which aims to create web-based tools for managing linguistic data, and to encourage best practices in digital linguistic data management.

-This repository contains the specification for the Data Format for Digital Linguistics (abbreviated as DaFoDiL, i.e. Daffodil).
-This specification is a recommendation for how to store linguistic data in a way that is standardized, human-readable and web-compatible, using a popular data storage format on the web known as [JSON][JSON].

-Tools which follow this recommended format will be interoperable, allowing users to migrate their data easily from one tool to another.
-In addition, this format is compatible with the modern web platform, making it easy to manage linguistic data online or in a browser.
-All Digital Linguistics projects utilize this data format.

-This format also facilitates adherence to the [Austin Principles for Data Citation in Linguistics][Austin] by supporting the use of persistent identifiers, fields for identifying contributors to the data and their role(s), easy searchability, human-readability (in the form of human-readable keys in addition to opaque database IDs), and interoperability between different tools and web technologies more generally.
+This repository contains the schemas themselves (in the `/schemas` folder), as well as more human-readable documentation for them.

 [View this project on GitHub.][GitHub]